octohedron/TouristGopher/README.md

 $ go build && nohup ./TouristGopher &
 ```

-Check the other repo, [TouristFriend](http://github.com/octohedron/TouristFriend) that gets the list of results from Google, Yelp and Foursquare, with Bayesian rankings
+Check the other repo, [TouristFriend](http://github.com/octohedron/TouristFriend) that gets the list of results from Google, Yelp and Foursquare, with combined Bayesian rankings

 LICENSE: MIT